 Sometimes known as the African Lion Hound, the Rhodesian ridgeback traces its origin back to the 18th century.
 It was developed when the first European settlers in Africa wanted an all-rounder and excellent family protector hounds as their companions.
 The exact lineage is not known, but it is commonly believed that Ridgebacks are a crossbreed between the native Khoikhoi hunting dogs and European dogs.

 In 1922, a group of breeders in Zimbabwe set up a standard for the Rhodesian Lion dog.
 In 1927, the name of the breed got approved by the South African Kennel Union.
-Eventually, the American Kennel Club also recognized this versatile breed as members of the hound group.
+Eventually, the American Kennel Club also recognized this versatile breed as a member of the hound group.

 Ridgebacks are strong, athletic, and uplifted creatures with high endurance and speed.
 Here are some of the features of the agile canine clan which sets them apart from other hounds.

-They have a short, sleek, and dense coat which ranges from light wheaten to red wheaten in color.
+- They have a short, sleek, and dense coat that ranges from light wheaten to red wheaten in color.
 The coat’s texture provides protection against the rigors of bushes and ticks.

 Temperament and Behavior: